-Recommendation 1.7: Management reviews.
+1.7 Management Reviews

-The Board has not established a separate nomination committee.
-In the absence of a formally constituted nomination committee, the full Board is responsible for the proper oversight of the Board, the Directors and senior management.
+The Board has not established a separate remuneration committee.
+In the absence of a formally constituted remuneration committee, the full Board is responsible for the proper oversight of the Board, the Directors and senior management.
 The Board considers that given the size of the Company, no efficiencies or other benefits would be gained by establishing a separate committee.